MMHA Service Training Apprenticeship (MMHASTA)

 Where careers begin.

-The MMHA Service Training Academy (MMHASTA) has been created to train individuals to work in the multi-housing industry as service team professionals.
+The MMHA Service Training Apprenticeship (MMHASTA) has been created to train individuals to work in the multi-housing industry as service team professionals.
 Students learn basic carpentry, electrical, appliance repairs, plumbing, HVAC, and more.

 MMHASTA’s goals are: